 Fundamental particles, nuclear structure and properties.
 Nuclear transformations.
 Properties of nuclear radiations.
 Interaction of radiation with matter.
 Detection and measurement of nuclear radiations.
 Nuclear pulse spectrometry.
 Nuclear instrumentation.
-Radiation chemistry: primary and secondary processes in the absorption of ionizing radiation in gases, liquids and solids.
+Radiation chemistry: primary and secondary processes in the absorption of ionizing radiation in gases, ilquids and solids.
 Free radical detection and reactions.
 Technological applications and techniques.
 Preparation of radionuclides in high energy machines and nuclear reactors.
 Radiochemical techniques.
 Handling precautions.
 Chemistry of nuclear transformations.
-Chemistry, biology and industry.
+Chemistry of reactor fuel cycles.
+Applications of radionuclides in chemistry, biology and industry.

-2.003H Molecular Spectroscopy and Structure S2 L3T3
+2.003H Molecular Spectroscopy and Structure